pierceizfierce/Ansible-Playbook/README.md

 ├── README.md                # This file
 ├── LICENSE                  # Project license
 └── ...
+'''

 Getting Started
 Prerequisites
 Before using the playbooks in this repository, ensure that you have the following prerequisites installed:

-Ansible: You must have Ansible installed on your local machine or the control node.
+'''Ansible: You must have Ansible installed on your local machine or the control node.
 You can install Ansible by following the instructions in the official Ansible documentation.
 Installation
 Clone this repository to your local machine:

-bash
-Copy code
+'''

+'''bash
 git clone https://github.com/your-username/ansible-playbook-branch.git
 Navigate to the repository directory:

-bash
-Copy code
+'''
+'''bash
 cd ansible-playbook-branch
 Usage
 Create an inventory file in the inventories/ directory, or use the existing ones.